okeeffed/developer-notes/manual/Books/Loonshots.md

 ### Magic Number Equation

-M stands for the number that above which the balance flips from favoring project work to politics.
+M (150) stands for the number that above which the balance flips from favoring project work to politics.

+Below the threshold, incentives encourage employees to unite around making loonshots successful.
+Above, career considerations become more important and politics suddently appear.

 ```bash
 M = (E * S^2 * F) / G